by Enver Masud

-Dr. Wyndham appears to have skipped a crucial step in scientific method: model validation --
+Pentagon, Dr. Wyndham appears to have skipped a necessary step: model validation -- a

-a crucial step in the modeling process that requires "[i]nferences made in establishing the
+crucial step in the modeling process that requires "[i]nferences made in establishing

-model are checked by observing if the model behaves as expected" (Simulation and Modeling,
+the model are checked by observing if the model behaves as expected" (Simulation and

 For example: Hani Hanjour could not have flown the Boeing 757 in a

 spiral turn from 7000 feet to level out and strike the Pentagon.
 There's no verification